AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-custom-forms-cannot-edit-description.md

 ---
-title: "Custom forms: Error when editing descriptive text fields"
+title: 'Custom forms: Error when editing descriptive text fields'
-description: "When a user attempts to edit the descriptive text on a custom form, the text does not save, and the user sees an error.
-A workaround is available."
+description: When a user attempts to edit the descriptive text on a custom form, the text does not save, and the user sees an error.
+A workaround is available.
 hidefromtoc: yes
 feature: Custom Forms
+exl-id: eb09e5e2-7a76-471b-8eb3-56dfa3149d9c
 ---
 # Custom forms: Error when editing descriptive text fields

 When a user attempts to edit the descriptive text on a custom form, the text does not save, and the user sees the following error: